How Much Do You Pay a Literary Agent?

 • Literary agents in the U.S. typically earn a 15% commission on domestic sales and up to 20% on foreign and film rights (if stated in the contract) from the revenues their authors generate, aligning their financial incentives with the authors’ success.

-• Agents offer valuable services like negotiating contracts, providing editorial feedback, and career management, which are compensated through commissions, not through upfront fees—authors should be wary of agents charging additional non-standard fees.
+• Agents offer valuable services like negotiating contracts, providing editorial feedback, and career management, which are compensated through commissions, not through upfront fees—authors should be wary of agents charging additional non-standard literary agents fees.

 • The relationship between an author and agent continues to yield commissions for deals made prior to any termination of partnership, underscoring the importance of understanding agency agreements and clauses related to post-termination earnings.